-FY 2023 House of Representatives OMS Sign-on Letter
+FY 2024 House of Representatives OMS Sign-on Letter

-Dear Chairwoman DeLauro and Ranking Member Cole,
+Dear Chairman Aderholt and Ranking Member DeLauro,

-We write to thank the Subcommittee for its previous support, and to urge you to support robust funding for the Institute of Museum and Library Services' (IMLS) Office of Museum Services (OMS) in the FY 2023 Labor, Health and Human Services and Education Appropriations bill.
+We write to thank the Subcommittee for its previous support, and to urge you to support robust funding for the Institute of Museum and Library Services' (IMLS) Office of Museum Services (OMS) in the FY 2024 Labor, Health and Human Services and Education Appropriations bill.

-The pandemic has inflicted profound damage on US museums, the vast majority of which are 501(c)(3) nonprofit charitable organizations.
+U.S. museums, the vast majority of which are 501(c)(3) nonprofit charitable organizations, still are experiencing the impacts of the COVID-19 pandemic on staff and resources.
 Survey data shows museum field will take years to recover to pre-pandemic levels of staffing, revenue, and attendance.
-Far fewer museums than initially expected are in danger of permanent closure and tens of thousands of jobs were saved thanks to several federal relief programs.
-However, 2021 proved to be another painful year in which operating income sank further and attendance was down nearly 40 percent for many of our nation's museums.
-Despite the tremendous financial and psychological stress caused by the pandemic, museum professionals are filling the gaps to meet the needs of their communities.
-They are demonstrating the critical role museums play in our country's infrastructure and deepening their social impact in their communities.
+Despite the tremendous financial and psychological stress caused by the pandemic, museum professionals helped fill the gaps to meet local needs.
+They continue to demonstrate the critical role museums play in our country's infrastructure and deepening their social impact in their communities.

-Throughout the COVID-19 pandemic, OMS has provided critical leadership to the museum community through its CARES Act and American Rescue Plan grants for museums, and providing science-based information and recommended practices to reduce the risk of transmission of COVID-19 to staff and visitors engaging in the delivery of museum services.
+Throughout the COVID-19 pandemic, OMS has provided critical leadership to the museum community through relief grants and providing science-based information and recommended practices to reduce the risk of transmission of COVID-19 to staff and visitors engaging in the delivery of museum services.
+Its Communities for Immunity partnership is working to boost COVID-19 vaccine confidence in communities across the country.